flyinghead/flycast/README.md

 ----------------
 If you are interested into further porting/adapting/whatever, *please* don't fork off.
 I hate that.
 Really.

-Let’s try to keep everything under a single project :)
+Letï¿½s try to keep everything under a single project :)

 To build for android
 --------------------